-Stamkos, Gourde lead Lighting to 5-2 victory over Predators
+Stamkos, Gourde lead Lightning to 5-2 victory over Predators

 Gourde scored an empty-net goal with 10 seconds remaining to secure the victory.

-BACK IN UNIFORM: Lightning G Curtis McElhinney dressed as the backup to Andrei Vasilevskiy, who was making his 33rd consecutive start dating back to last season and including the playoffs, for the first time since Jan.
+Lightning G Curtis McElhinney dressed as the backup to Vasilevskiy, who was making his 33rd consecutive start dating back to last season and including the playoffs, for the first time since Jan.
 15. McElhinney spent two weeks on the league’s COVID protocol list before returning to the team on Jan.
 30.

-NO BORO TIME: Nashville D Mark Borowiecki, who help the Predators create a physical presence in Saturday’s first meeting, was a healthy scratch.
+Nashville D Mark Borowiecki, who help the Predators create a physical presence in Saturday’s first meeting, was a healthy scratch.

-ODDS ALIGNMENT: For the first time this season, the Lightning utilized a lineup with seven defensemen and 11 forwards.
+For the first time this season, the Lightning utilized a lineup with seven defensemen and 11 forwards.
 Alex Volkov was a healthy scratch as D Erik Cernak, who missed the previous two games with an undisclosed upper-body injury, returned to the lineup.

 UP NEXT